danikam/FAF5_Analysis/README.md

-# FAF5 Analysis with QGIS
+# FAF5 Analysis with QGIS (standalone)

+**Note:** This standalone branch attempts to run the code outside of the QGIS console.
+There are still some issues associated with the behaviour of `processing.run()`, so the code doesn't quite run properly yet and this branch is WIP.

 The purpose of this repo is to document the development of a geospatial analysis tool with QGIS that utilizes data from the "freight analysis framework" (FAF5) database.
 The ultimate goal is to evaluate lifecycle emissions associated with the transportation of freight flows, and incorporate these evaluated emissions into the geospatial visualization.